tudo-math-ls3/FeatFlow2/benchmark/readme.txt

      parameter in the sections of the corresponding .fbdef file is passed as 1st command line parameter.

-     For the cc2d application with test-id CC2D_001 e.g., the "datfile" parameter is defined as
+     For the cc2d application with test ID CC2D_001, e.g., the "datfile" parameter is defined as
        "datfile  = ./data/apps_cc2d/master.dat"
      which points to the master file that controls the application